-Our program is changing!
-Beginning January 2, 2018, vouchers will only be issued through our online platform.
+Our program has changed!
+Beginning January 2, 2018, vouchers are only issued through an online platform.
 No longer will you have to drive to a city-facility nor manage paperwork.
-Simply visit the voucher website when it opens on January 2, 2018, fill in the necessary information and you will recieve your voucher via email.
+Simply visit the voucher website: recycle.georgetown.org.
+Fill in the necessary information and you will receive your voucher via email if you qualify.
 No printing necessary.
-Please stay tuned for additional program details.

 Household hazardous waste (HHW) products should never be poured out on the ground, down the drain, or thrown out with regular household garbage.
 Improper disposal can cause injury from contact or contaminate groundwater and drinking water.
 The City of Georgetown offers a voucher program for the safe and proper disposal of Household Hazardous Waste materials.

 These materials cannot be received from a commercial business nor a personal home business.
 Only residential materials can be accepted through our voucher program.

 The vouchers allow City of Georgetown residents who have Texas Disposal Systems solid waste service with active accounts to dispose of household hazards at the Williamson County Recycle Center at 495 CR 156, which is northeast of Georgetown on FM 971.
 These materials cannot be from a personal home business nor from a commercial account.